 The negative mentality about DO schools:

-What makes the DO different from MD schools:
+What makes DO schools different from MD schools:

 - OMT (Osteopathic Manipulative Therapy)